This is a guest post by Ant, one half of Positive World Travel.

 Doing activities that one or both of you have a fear of can bring you together and bond you.
 Sharing a fear and overcoming it will definitely bring the spark back and a sense of achievement for you both.

 Elise has a small fear of heights, and she has regularly pushed herself to confront this fear over the past 18 months.
-She has jumped out of planes and jumped off cliffs into fast-flowing rivers.
+She has jumped out of planes and off cliffs into fast-flowing rivers.
 Each time she faces this fear I get so proud of her and it deepens my love for her.

 Supporting your partner and giving them the encouragement they need to face their fears or overcoming them together is an instant bonding moment shared between the two of you and only strengthens your relationship.